Chapter 5101:10-3 Workforce Innovation and Opportunity Act Youth Program

 (6) "English language learner" means an individual who has limited ability in reading, writing, speaking, or comprehending the English language, and whose native language is a language other than English or who lives in a family or community environment where a language other than English is the dominant language.

 (7) "Family" means per 20 C.F.R.
 675.300 (08/2016), two or more persons related by blood, marriage, or decree of court, who are living in a single residence and are included in one or more of the following categories:

 (b) A parent or guardian and dependent children.

 (c) A married couple.

-(6) "Homeless children and youths" (section 725 (2) of the McKinney-Vento Homeless Assistance Act, 42 U.S.C.
-11434a as in effect on January 1, 2016) means individuals who lack a fixed, regular, and adequate nighttime residence and includes the following:
+(8) "Homeless children and youths" as defined in 42 U.S.C.
+11434a as in effect on January 1, 2019 means individuals who lack a fixed, regular, and adequate nighttime residence and includes the following:

-(a) Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement;
+(a) Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals;

 (b) Children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;